EnricosPantry/PickledRoots/README.md

 - A custom-made rsync script copied configuration file changes from anywhere in the filesystem to an external drive.
 It separately backed up the user home folder to a second partition of the drive.
 - A bare Git repository was also used to track configuration file changes throughout the filesystem and upload them to GitHub, which was used as a cloud backup.

 A custom system-update script ran routine maintenance and cleaning tasks alongside pacman updates, and dumped a list of installed packages in the home folder, which was backed up with the rest of the files.
-AUR packages were installed manually rather than using an AUR helper to preserve flags and prevent instability; a list of foreign-installed packages was also kept in the home folder, separate from the pacman-installed one.
+AUR packages were installed manually rather than using an AUR helper to preserve flags and prevent instability; a list of foreign packages was also kept in the home folder, separate from the pacman-installed one.

-Rofi was used as the system and application menu, Ly was used as the display manager, Firefox as the browser, Nemo as the file manager, Alacritty as the terminal emulator, Vim as the text editor, and GParted for partition management.
+Rofi was used as the system and application menu, Ly as the display manager, Firefox as the browser, Nemo as the file manager, Alacritty as the terminal emulator, Vim as the text editor, and GParted for partition management.
 The system was capable of virtualisation using a fully configured QEMU/KVM stack, with virt-manager as the GUI.

 ## Contents